jod35/fastapi-beyond-crud-docs/docs/chapter3.md

 ## Introduction

-Having mastered the basics of FastAPI, we are now ready to take a significant step forward by developing a practical application.
-In this chapter, we will construct a Savings and Credit Cooperative Organization (SACCO) management application.
-SACCOS are member-owned financial cooperatives that allow groups to pool their resources for collective saving and loan provision, serving as an alternative to conventional banking systems.
+Having covered the fundamentals of FastAPI, we are now ready to take the next step and put what we have learned into practice by building a real-world application.

-In our SACCO application, members will have the ability to deposit savings, access loans based on their savings, repay loans with interest, and share in the profits generated from interest income.
-A vital aspect of such systems is the onboarding process.
-Our implementation will facilitate multiple groups registering under a single SACCO, with individual members joining specific groups.
+From this point onward, we will develop a RESTful API for a **Simple Microfinance Institution**.
+The application will model some of the core day-to-day operations of a microfinance institution, including customer management, loan applications, loan approvals, loan disbursements, and repayment collection.

-In this chapter, we will lay the groundwork for the onboarding feature by implementing CRUD operations to manage members, marking our first complete CRUD application.
+In this chapter, we will begin laying the foundation for the system by focusing on **customer management**.
+We will implement the complete set of CRUD operations for managing customers, making this our first fully functional CRUD feature.

 ## What is CRUD?